 Mustang Sally’s is a popular burger joint on Main Street in Deadwood.
 It was once home to about 30 slot machines, as well as a few video poker ones and some electronic blackjack.
 In 2022, Mustang Sally’s lost its casino and sports betting licenses after several violations that included proxy betting for the owner and underage employees.
 The restaurant remains open, but the casino is now closed.

 Sports Teams to Bet on in South Dakota

 South Dakota isn’t home to any major professional sports franchises.
-However, professional teams in border as well as nearby states have the hearts of fans throughout South Dakota.
+However, professional teams in border states have the hearts of fans throughout South Dakota.
 Favorite teams typically vary depending on where residents are located within the state.

 People in the southwestern portion of South Dakota tend to favor professional sports franchises in Colorado.
 These teams include the Colorado Rockies, Colorado Avalanche, and the Denver Broncos.

-The Rockies are managed by Bud Black and members of National League West Division in the MLB.
+The Rockies are members of the National League West Division in the MLB.
 The Avalanche compete in the NHL and are members of the Central Division in the Western Conference.
 The team has won two Stanley Cups.
-The Broncos are an NFL franchise that compete in the AFC West.
+The Broncos are an NFL franchise that competes in the AFC West.
 The Broncos have won three Super Bowls with their latest championship coming in 2015.